Guardian Life Insurance Company of America Review

 One of the advantages of the living benefits offered by Guardian Life’s whole life policy is that they are not taxable.
-The money you borrow against your cash value account and the dividends you are paid on a yearly basis are not included in your taxable income.
+The money you borrow against your cash value account and the dividends you are paid yearly are not included in your taxable income.

 Whole Life Insurance for People with HIV

 Guardian Life offers a whole life policy specifically designed for people who are diagnosed with HIV.
-In order to qualify for the policy, a person must be between the ages of 20 and 60, should not have any AIDS-defining illnesses, should be on anti-retroviral therapy, and should be under the direct care of an HIV specialist.
+To qualify for the policy, a person must be between the ages of 20 and 60, should not have any AIDS-defining illnesses, should be on antiretroviral therapy, and should be under the direct care of an HIV specialist.

 Universal Life Insurance

-Guardian Life’s universal life insurance policy includes two components – a guaranteed death benefit and a built-in cash value account.
-A portion of your premium payments contribute to the cash value account, whose rate of interest is determined by the company.
+Guardian Life’s universal life insurance policy consists of two parts – a death benefit and a built-in cash value account.
+A portion of your premium payment contributes to the cash value account, whose rate of interest is determined by the company.

-Guardian’s universal life policy offers lifelong coverage, which means the policy remains in effect until your death, as long as the premiums are paid regularly.
+Guardian’s universal life policy offers lifelong coverage, which means the policy remains in effect until your death, as long as the policy doesn't lapse.
 The policy also allows you to take out loans against the cash value from time to time to meet your financial needs.

-Perhaps the biggest advantage of Guardian’s universal life policy is the flexibility it offers in terms of premium payments.
+Perhaps the biggest advantage of Guardian’s universal life policy is the flexible premium payments.
 There is no fixed amount that you have to pay on a monthly or yearly basis.
 You can reduce or increase the premiums depending on your financial condition.

 If you are self-employed or if you run a small business, the amount of money you earn is likely to fluctuate from one month to another.
-In which case, you can increase or decrease your premium payments depending on your income or profits on a monthly basis.
+In which case, you can increase or decrease your premium payments depending on your income or profits monthly.

-Guardian Life offers a number of riders for its universal life insurance policyholders including spousal coverage (extending life coverage to your spouse), illness care (accessing the death benefit to pay for the costs of treating a chronic, critical, or terminal illness), and long-term care (paying for long-term care in a nursing facility), and more.
+Guardian Life offers several riders for its universal life insurance policyholders including spousal coverage (extending life coverage to your spouse), illness care (accessing the death benefit to pay for the costs of treating a chronic, critical, or terminal illness), and long-term care (paying for long-term care in a nursing facility), and more.